thisispurefm/tech-docs/docs/outside-broadcasts/recording-kit.md

 When you return the SD Card to the Zoom H4n Pro, decline it's offer to format the card for you.
 ### Manual
 The manual is available [here](../../assets/outside-broadcasts/zoomh4npromanual.pdf).

-## TODO
-* Use of the recorder for recording directly
-* Getting content off of it
-* Using it with external microphones (incl phantom power)
-* Using it as an audio interface (incl subsec on how to do external microphones)
-* Tech Notes
-  * Formatting the SD card
-  * It's manual if possible
-* Photos